 - Helping to maintain firm skin

-Since beginning to take Vital Proteins about 6 months ago, I’ve seen small changes in my skin.
+Since beginning to take Vital Proteins Collagen about 6 months ago, I’ve seen small changes in my skin.
 My skin is a lot smoother.
 It does not take the place of going to the dermatologist every few months, but I have had success with it.
 While I am an ambassador, I have noticed an improvement beforehand.
-My skin is the most randient it’s been since high school!
+My skin is the most radiant it’s been since high school!

 Other Vital Protein and Collagen Posts:

 How do you take care of your skin?